SVGtoPPT/svgtoppt-website/docs/cli.md

 !!! question "Do you have Libre Office installed?"

     === "No"
-        SVGtoPPT can install Libre Office `7.1.0` for you.
+        SVGtoPPT can install Libre Office it for you.

         Install command: